kufii/My-UserScripts/libs/README.md

 **`setup()`**: Initializes a UI for the user to modify the settings.

 ### Using the UI:
-You can hook the setup to a GreaseMonkey menu command by granting `GM_registerMenuCommand` and doing the following
+You can hook the setup to a GreaseMonkey menu command by granting `GM_registerMenuCommand` and doing the following:

 ```javascript
 GM_registerMenuCommand('Command Text', Config.setup);